Bitcoinus (BITS) Achieves Market Capitalization of $3,477.52

-Bitcoinus (CURRENCY:BITS) traded 0% lower against the US dollar during the twenty-four hour period ending at 22:00 PM Eastern on August 29th.
-Over the last week, Bitcoinus has traded down 0% against the US dollar.
-One Bitcoinus coin can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Bitcoinus has a total market cap of $3,477.52 and approximately $9.00 worth of Bitcoinus was traded on exchanges in the last day.
+Bitcoinus (CURRENCY:BITS) traded down 0% against the dollar during the 1-day period ending at 19:00 PM E.T. on August 30th.
+One Bitcoinus coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Bitcoinus has a total market cap of $3,477.52 and $9.00 worth of Bitcoinus was traded on exchanges in the last day.
+Over the last seven days, Bitcoinus has traded 0% lower against the dollar.

 - Wrapped Bitcoin (WBTC) traded down 0.5% against the dollar and now trades at $48,765.87 or 0.99965981 BTC.